Duong-Luu/ETL-Project/README.md

 ## Data Cleanup & Analysis

 - Data extracted were formated in CSV and JSON files
-- The following datasets were then transformed by cleaning, joining, and filtering into nine tables
+- The following datasets were then transformed by cleaning, joining, and filtering into tables
 - The object-relational database, PostgreSQL, was used to load the datasets into pgAdmin.
 A relational database was selected as the data was in a structured format